 Leadership is a skill that needs to be developed and honed early on.
-After all, many leaders are people who have great impact around the world.
+After all, many leaders are people who have a great impact around the world.

 Yet it is astounding how scarce leadership skills are among people.
 According to an HRPA report, 63 percent of millennials think that their organizations are not developing their leadership skills.
-This is despite the fact that US companies alone spend over 160 billion dollars in Employee Training and Education, as per the Harvard Business Review.
+This is despite the fact that US companies alone spend over 160 billion dollars on Employee Training and Education, as per the Harvard Business Review.

 Does this mean that most of us can never develop effective leadership skills?
 No. In fact, your organization isn’t the only place you can learn how to become a leader.
 It provides the final touches to your already developed self.
 Instead, your leadership development should begin during your years of schooling.